ava76er27/AshitaProfiles/README.md

 in there and Change YourName in YourName_SMN.xml to your Character's Name.
 Example: Your Character Name is Ralphm.

-Ralphm_SMN.xml will load automactic when you change to Summoner or Login as Summoner.
+Ralphm_SMN.xml will load automatically when you change to Summoner or Login as Summoner.
 If you delete a < or > when adding your gear then it might say Parse Error.
 Look up Ashitacast commands:
 Please Read Ashitacast Doc's